cdong1012/cdong1012.github.io/_posts/2020-12-15-ContiRansomware.markdown

 ![alt text](/uploads/Conti9.PNG)

-*Figure 13: Determining how many threads to spawn from number of processor*
+*Figure 13: Determining how many threads to spawn from number of processor (sub_587E20)*

 Being able to thread its encryption, Conti utilizes all of the CPU threads available to simultaneously go through and encrypt the file system with incredible speed.